mirth-lang/mirth/README.md

 ## Issue Reports

-If you find a bug or a paper cut, please use the [GitHub issue tracker](https://) to search for an existing issue.
+If you find a bug or a paper cut, please use the [GitHub issue tracker](https://github.com/mirth-lang/mirth/issues) to search for an existing issue.
 If you find your issue, please add a comment.
 If not, please submit a new issue with a descriptive title.

-Please do not use the issue tracker for language feature requests.
-A mailing list or similar will be created where such discussion is appropriate.
+Please do not use the issue tracker for language feature requests, use the Patreon.

 ## Contributing